TrebledJ/stm32-midi-keyboard/README.md

 * Clang-Format by xaver
 * Cortex-Debug by marus25

-## Formatting
+### Formatting

-We use ClangFormat for formatting.
+ClangFormat is used for formatting.

 For unix-like systems, we recommend installing a pre-commit hook so that you don't forget to format (because forgetting is _that_ easy).